Shelby, North Carolina: Community

 Shelby is known throughout the state for its collaborative methods between private, non-profit, and public sector organizations with groups like Leadership Cleveland County.

 In 2011, Shelby was named the permanent home of the American Legion Baseball World Series after decades of rotating venues for the event.

 Geography

 Shelby is located in south-central Cleveland County.
 U.S. Route 74, a four-lane highway, runs through the city south of the center, and leads east 21 mi to Gastonia and west 27 mi to Rutherfordton.

 According to the United States Census Bureau, the city has a total area of 54.7 km2, of which 54.6 km2 is land and 0.1 km2, or 0.17%, is water.

+Climate

+According to the Köppen Climate Classification system, Shelby has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Shelby was 107 F on July 30, 1952, while the coldest temperature recorded was -11 F on January 31, 1966.

 Demographics

 2020 census

 As of the 2020 United States census, there were 21,918 people, 8,013 households, and 4,887 families residing in the city.